Why you should be sure to get enough Omega-3

 There are also essential fatty acids – e.g. linoleic acid and linolenic acid, which are essential for important bodily functions such as building cell walls and regulating the level of inflammation in the body.
 Simply put, the linoleic acid family (abundant in both vegetables and fish) represents a potentially inflammatory substance called omega-6, while the linolenic acid family represents omega-3, which represents resistance to inflammation (anti-inflammatory).

 An important member of the omega-6 family is arachidonic acid, which is a precursor to pro-inflammatory prostaglandins and leukotrienes.
 Fatty acids from the linoleic acid family are abundant in the brain.
-Important substances in the omega-3 family are EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) – these are the most important players in the inflammatory processes that are always underway inside the body (see image).
+Important substances in the omega-3 family are EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) – these are the most important players in the inflammatory processes that are always underway inside the body.
 It is these substances and their impact on the body’s functions and health that I will discuss here in this column.
-Start by studying the image below thoroughly – you will need to do this to understand the information that follows.

 The big fat debate